The Ritz-Carlton Review: My Personal Customer Service Horror Story

-I went to the Front Desk, told the young woman a bit about what had happened.
+I went to the Front Desk and told the young woman about what had happened.
 I said I wanted to see the General Manager.
-She went to the back office to get him, returned, and said, “He’ll be right out.”
+She returned to the back office to get him and said, “He’ll be right out.”

 When he hadn’t shown up five minutes later, she went back again but returned and said, “He is at dinner.”
 She offered to get the Food & Beverage Manager instead, but I fumed, “What good will that do?
 Forget it.”

-She begged me to wait and came back a couple minutes later with a young guy who I then told my story to.
-As I was telling him about the events of the last half-hour, my mind traced back on other service incidents that had occurred on this trip to this Ritz-Carlton…
+She begged me to wait and came back a couple of minutes later with a young guy whom I then told my story to.
+As I told him about the last half-hour events, my mind traced back to other service incidents on this trip to this Ritz-Carlton…

-At check-in, I had asked about an upgrade or the club floor.
-The Front Desk agent said, “No upgrade but I can give you a view of Bourbon Street.”
-But when I got to the room on the eleventh floor, instead of Bourbon Street all I saw was the other wing of this hotel.
+At check-in, I asked about an upgrade to the club floor.
+The Front Desk agent said, “No upgrade, but I can give you a view of Bourbon Street.”
+But when I got to the room on the eleventh floor, instead of Bourbon Street, all I saw was the other wing of this hotel.

 And that same elevator still showed the hand marks on the brass trim over the door that had been there for three days.